guidance-guarantee-programme/pension_guidance/content/ill_health.en.md

 Speak to your provider about the rules of your pension – it will depend on their definition of ‘ill health’.

-^An ‘enhanced’ or ‘impaired’ annuity may pay more than a standard annuity if you smoke or have a medical condition, eg diabetes or high blood pressure.^
+^An ‘enhanced’ or ‘impaired’ annuity may pay more than a standard annuity if you smoke or have a medical condition, e.g. diabetes or high blood pressure.^

 ## If you’re seriously ill